 The Benefit of Custom-Made Force Sensors for Medical Devices

 Engineers typically use either strain gauges or load cells in force sensors, such as threaded rod load cell, rod end force, pancake force sensor, and high overload protected load cell, for their accuracy.
 Touch sensors can be easily customized to conform to or around a device to measure force changes.
 An example where touch sensors can be embedded include high-pressure micro-needle drug-delivery devices.
 Force sensors can be custom designed to fit around the micro-needle, enabling a more complete and thorough application of the needle patch.

 When designing force sensors, engineers should consider the usability challenges to patients with current devices and how a sensor might help in capturing force changes or force impacts.
 Also, engineers should work diligently during the prototype process to ensure that the force-sensing technology won’t require excess power or space to maintain the functionality of the device.
-The force sensor supplier should also be an ISO 13485-certified company with a documented history of manufacturing sensors for the medical device industry.
+The force sensor supplier should also be company with a documented history of manufacturing sensors for the medical device industry.

 HITEC Sensor Developments is an organization leading the way for the medical industry in custom-designed force sensors, producing a wide range of force sensors tailored specifically for devices across multiple indications.

 - Force-Sensitive Resistors: Making Medical Devices Easier to Use | Medical Design Briefs.
 Available at: https://www.medicaldesignbriefs.com/component/content/article/mdb/featu….
 (Accessed: 24 May 2019)

 - Zhao, B. & Nelson, C.A.
 Sensorless Force Sensing for Minimally Invasive Surgery.
 Med.
 Device.
 9, 0410121–04101214 (2015).